vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-secret-management.md

 For example, an application could retrieve a key for an external location, encrypt or decrypt a secret, and then act on the secret.
-More commonly, the application relies on a system capable of secret management, such as Kubernetes or Hashicorp's Vault.
+More commonly, the application relies on a system capable of secret management, such as Kubernetes or HashiCorp's Vault.
 This reference architecture covers the variety of approaches, architectures, and recommendations to achieve the latter.
 The goal is to provide applications an enterprise-grade way to store and retrieve secret objects.